-The value can also be changed by clicking - or +, or by entering a value directly in the edit box.
+- The value can also be changed by clicking or +, or by entering a value directly in the edit box. - All the value text boxes allow you to directly enter formulas for better using experience.

 7.2.3.4 Drop-Down Menu